biztalk/skypoint-python-cdm-connector/README.md

 # skypoint-python-cdm-connector
 Python Spark CDM Connector by SkyPoint.

 Apache Spark connector for the Microsoft Azure "Common Data Model".
 Reading and writing is supported and it is a work in progress.
-Library is in early stage and making progress each weekly s#print.
 Please file issues for any bugs that you find.

 For more information about the Azure Common Data Model, check out [this page](https://docs.microsoft.com/en-us/common-data-model/data-lake). <br>